 For British drivers, driving in Ireland feels similar yet different to driving at home.
 The Irish drive on the left and cars use manual transmission, yet the speed limit is in kilometres per hour and most signs are written in both English and Irish.
 Our guide to driving in Ireland will get you prepared for your trip.

 Ireland’s roads have improved dramatically in the last few decades and most major thoroughfares are of a modern European standard.
-That said, once you get off the main roads and away from urban centres, many roads in Ireland are narrow, winding, single-lane routes, and it’s not uncommon to find yourself stuck behind a tractor or held up by a herd of sheep.
+That said, in the countryside, many roads in Ireland are narrow, winding, single-lane routes.

 As in the UK, Irish motorways are prefixed by the letter ‘M.’ These are multi-lane highways, which have the highest speed limits.
 Many motorways in Ireland are toll roads.